just214/typescript-playground-plugin-react/README.md

 #### How does it work?

-The TypeScript Playground Plugin API provides lifecycle methods that are used to interact with the playground.
+The TypeScript Playground Plugin API provides a factory function with lifecycle methods that are used to interact with the playground.
 This library works by mounting a React app inside of the `didMount` method that the API exposes.
 The `modelChanged` and `modelChangedDebounce` API methods are called any time the code in the editor changes.
 Custom events are used to broadcast the changes to a context that wraps the app component.

 ## Getting Started